thrisharajkumar/clinical-recovery-agent/README.md

    classifier") — build it, then compare precision/recall against the current keyword approach in `app/core/guardrails.py`.
-2. **LoRA/QLoRA fine-tuning on an open model** (Llama 3, Mistral, Phi) as a general skill-builder, independent of Amy — data prep, hyperparameters, before/after eval.
+2. **LoRA/QLoRA fine-tuning on an open model** (Llama 3, Mistral, Phi) as a general skill-builder, independent of this project — data prep, hyperparameters, before/after eval.
 3. **LangGraph**, tried on a separate branch, not merged into this submission — to move "aware of" (Chapter 6) to genuine hands-on